airbnb/chronon/docs/Integration Guide.md

 ```

 ### Stream Decoder API
-- If the kafka topic contains a simple event you can simply set before to null.
+Simple deserializer API to decode bytes in a kafka stream into java values.
+Java values are expected to be a `Mutation` - which capture two kinds of data.
+1. Events - Eg., Bank transactions - `source_account`, `target_account`, `amount`, `timestamp`
+2. Mutations - Eg., Bank Balance table with row: `account`, `balance`, `update_at`
+   - A mutation event would contain a `before` row and an `after` row
+   - Both `before` and `after` have `account`, `balance`, `updated_at`.
-- If event is a db table insert - before is null, after contains value.
+   - If mutation is a db table insert - before is null, after should contain values.
-- If event is a table delete - after is null, before contains value.
+   - If mutation is a table delete - after is null, before should contain value.
-- If event is an update - both before and after should be present.
+   - If mutation is an update - both before and after should be present.
+3. Events are special of Mutations / inserts.
+Before is always null, only `after` is specified.

+You can use [Apache Debezium](https://debezium.io/) if you don't have a Mutation capture system in place.
+Until
+then you can simply use Chronon for `Events` case for online serving of realtime features.

 ```scala